 This permit will allow an inadmissible individual to enter Canada for a specific period of time.
 TRPs grant temporary access to Canada on a one-time basis and an individual must actively request an approval for temporary resident permits at the border.
 Canadian immigration officers will assess whether the applicant has a significant reason for entering Canada.
 If less than five years have elapsed since completing the sentence for your criminal conviction, you will be required to apply for a temporary resident permit in order to successfully enter Canada for your cruise.

 This is a process during which inadmissible individuals request the Canadian government to absolve them of their denied entry to Canada on a permanent, rather than temporary basis.
 Once approved, the past conviction will no longer prevent the individual from entering Canada and they will be able to cross the border freely.
 In order to be eligible for criminal rehabilitation 5 years must have passed since the completion of your sentence if you are inadmissible to Canada.
-However, if 10 years have already passed since the completion of the sentence and you only have one conviction on your record, you will be considered ‘deemed rehabilitated’ by the passage of time and you will not be inadmissible to Canada on the basis of criminality.

 About the Authour